Storyboardslee/FALAFL/README.md

 <a name="contact"></a>
 # Contact

-We are glad you are using `FALAFL` and look forward to hearing your own creative way of applying `FALAFL` on your data!
+We are glad you choose to use `FALAFL`, and we look forward to hearing about your own creative way of applying `FALAFL` on your data!
 If you have encountered any issues with `FALAFL`, please report on the [issue forum](https://github.com/Storyboardslee/FALAFL/issues) or contact Xuan Cindy Li [[email]](xli1994@umd.edu).

 <!-- References -->